genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           comparison with unmasked one.

-We recommend you use UNMASKED genomes when you do not want to lose any information.
+- We recommend you use **unmasked** genomes when you do not want to lose any information.
 If you want to perform some sort of filtering, it is better to do so  after the mapping step.

 Usually, reference genome name includes information about all these factors: organism, genome assembly, release, primary assembly/toplevel, masking